Is weight training really the best method for women who want to lose weight?

 Training like this is pretty much essential for anyone, since it provides so many benefits to your health and well being.

 What Can Weight Training do for You?

-Although high intensity fat burning workouts with weights can be one of the best ways to help you lose weight, it can also benefit you in so many different ways, helping to improve your overall health, fitness and conditioning.
+Although high intensity fat burning workouts with weights can be one of the best ways to help you lose weight, working out consistently can also benefit you in so many different ways, helping to improve your overall health, fitness and conditioning.